ronhandels/IPECAD/readme.md

 <figure>
 <img
 src="https://github.com/ronhandels/IPECAD/blob/main/model_figure.png?raw=true"
-title="Model structure, some (back) transitions are not included" alt="simplified model structure" />
+alt="Figure: Model structure (some back transitions are not shown)" />
-<figcaption aria-hidden="true">simplified model structure</figcaption>
+<figcaption aria-hidden="true">Figure: Model structure (some back
+transitions are not shown)</figcaption>
 </figure>

-### Input estimates of the base case scenario
+## Input estimates of the base case scenario

 The following input estimates were used for the base-case scenario: